OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins/index.md

 ![](images/jenkins/octopusdeploy-servers.png "width=500")

-After the [Octopus Deploy Plugin](https://plugins.jenkins.io/octopusdeploy) is configured, you can configure a Jenkins Project.
+After the [Octopus Deploy Plugin](https://plugins.jenkins.io/octopusdeploy) is configured, you can configure a Jenkins *Freestyle* or *Pipeline* Project.

 ## Build job